tats-faire/ft_printf/README.md

 # printf, but recoded

-This version of printf handles the following range of conversion specifiers:
+It handles the following range of conversion specifiers:
 - %c (single character)
 - %s (string)
 - %d and %i (signed decimal integer)